 Do you take into consideration your own impact on Palawan’s nature as a Palawan tour operator?

 A sustainable Palawan tour operator sets a good example by ensuring that their guests reduce their waste and take their rubbish with them.
 “Leave nothing but footprints” should be the mantra in each El Nido island-hopping tour or any other ecotours within the province.
 The tour operator should be actively involved in environmental campaigns or initiate projects that aim to reduce the impact on Palawan’s environment.
-They also reduce their own waste by moving on from print resources to digital systems and online bookings.
+They reduce their own waste by moving on from print resources to digital systems and online bookings.

 How can you maximize the social impact that your guests are having in local communities?